How to Improve & Maintain a Good Credit Score

 How to improve your credit score

-There is no quick fix for your credit score.
-To improve your credit score, you’ll have to be patient and strategic.
-Be wary of any company that offers to “fix” your credit for a fee.
+Truth be told, there is no quick fix for your credit score.
+But the good news is that it’s possible to improve it.
+To do that, you’ll need to be patient and strategic.
+And while you’re at it, be wary of any company that offers to “fix” your credit for a fee because most of the time, it’s a scam that could make your financial situation even worse.

-There is also no specific formula for improving your credit score.
-Each of the three credit bureaus has a slightly different method for calculating credit scores, which they don’t readily share.
-That means no one can say “pay off $4000 and your score will increase by 50 points” and back it up 100%.
+There is no specific formula for improving your credit score.
+Each of the three major credit bureaus uses a slightly different method for calculating credit scores, and they do not readily share these methods.
+This means that no one can say, “Pay off $4,000 and your score will increase by 50 points in a short period of time,” and guarantee it with 100% certainty.

 1. Review your credit history